 - Political Economy of Education

 Areas of Interest

-History of education and pedagogy, Genealogies of modern politics in South Asia.
+History of education and pedagogy, trajectories of Liberal democratic politics in South Asia.

 Publications and Writings